Cluster expansion formulas and perfect matchings for type B and C: Introduction

 Fomin, Shapiro and Thurston in \cite{FST,FT} initiate the study of cluster algebras coming from triangulations of surfaces with boundary and marked points.
 In their approach, cluster variables correspond to arcs in the surface, and clusters correspond to triangulations.
 Musiker and Schiffler in \cite{MS} give an expansion formula for the cluster variables in terms of perfect matchings of some labeled graphs that are recursively constructed from the surface by gluing together elementary pieces called tiles.

-Let $\Poly_{2n+2}$ be the regular polygon with $2n+2$ vertices.
+Let $\mathbf{P}_{2n+2}$ be the regular polygon with $2n+2$ vertices.
 Let $\theta$ be the rotation of $180^\circ$.
-Fomin and Zelevinsky show in \cite{CAII} that $\theta$-invariant triangulations of $\Poly_{2n+2}$ are in bijection with the clusters of cluster algebras of type $B_n$ or $C_n$.
-Furthermore, cluster variables correspond to the orbits of the action of $\theta$ on the diagonals of $\Poly_{2n+2}$.
-In \cite{ciliberti2024}, given a $\theta$-invariant triangulation $T$, we define cluster algebras of type $B_n$ and $C_n$ with principal coefficients in $T$, and we find an expansion formula for the cluster variable $x_{ab}$ corresponding to the $\theta$-orbit $[a,b]$ of the diagonal $(a,b)$ which connects the vertices $a$ and $b$.
+Fomin and Zelevinsky show in \cite{CAII} that $\theta$-invariant triangulations of $\mathbf{P}_{2n+2}$ are in bijection with the clusters of cluster algebras of type $B_n$ and $C_n$.
+Furthermore, cluster variables correspond to the orbits of the action of $\theta$ on the diagonals of $\mathbf{P}_{2n+2}$.
+In \cite{ciliberti2024}, we consider cluster algebras of type $B$ and $C$ with principal coefficients in the initial seed.
+Using their model, we establish a formula that relates cluster variables of type $B_n$ and $C_n$ to cluster variables of type $A_n$.

-In this note, we associate to each $\theta$-orbit $[a,b]$ of $\Poly_{2n+2}$ a labeled modified snake graph $\mathcal{G}_{ab}$ constructed by gluing together the snake graphs corresponding to particular diagonals obtained from those of $[a,b]$ by identifying some vertices of the polygon.
-Then we get the cluster expansion of $x_{ab}$ in terms of perfect matchings of $\mathcal{G}_{ab}$.
-This extends the work of Musiker \cite{M} for cluster algebras of type $B$ and $C$ to every seed.
+In this note, we associate to each $\theta$-orbit $[a,b]$ of $\mathbf{P}_{2n+2}$ a labeled modified snake graph $\mathcal{G}_{ab}$ constructed by gluing together the snake graphs corresponding to particular diagonals obtained from those of $[a,b]$ by identifying some vertices of the polygon.
+Then we get the cluster expansion of the cluster variable $x_{ab}$ corresponding to $[a,b]$ in terms of perfect matchings of $\mathcal{G}_{ab}$.
+In particular, we present a combinatorial description of its $F$-polynomial and its $\bold{g}$-vector.
+This extends to every seed the work of Musiker \cite{M}, which provides cluster expansions for types $B$ and $C$ in terms of perfect matchings of modified snake graphs only for the initial bipartite seed.
+Another notable novelty is the connection with triangulations of polygons, which is not present in his approach.
 The main result of the paper is the following:

-\begin{teo*}[\ref{theorem 3},\ref{theorem 4}] Let $T$ be a $\theta$-invariant triangulation of $\Poly_{2n+2}$.
+\begin{teo*}[\ref{theorem 3},\ref{theorem 4}] Let $T$ be a $\theta$-invariant triangulation of $\mathbf{P}_{2n+2}$.
 Let $\mathcal{A}=\mathcal{A}(T)^B$ (resp. $\mathcal{A}=\mathcal{A}(T)^C$) be the cluster algebra of type $B_n$ (resp. $C_n$) with principal coefficients in $T$.
 Let $[a,b]$ be a $\theta$-orbit, and $x_{ab}$ the cluster variable of $\mathcal{A}$ corresponding to $[a,b]$.
 Let $F_{ab}$ and $\bold{g}_{ab}$ denote the $F$-polynomial and the $\bold{g}$-vector of $x_{ab}$, respectively.
 Then $F_{ab}=F_{\mathcal{G}_{ab}}$ and $\bold{g}_{ab}=\bold{g}_{\mathcal{G}_{ab}}$, where $F_{\mathcal{G}_{ab}}$ is the perfect matching polynomial of $\mathcal{G}_{ab}$ and $\bold{g}_{\mathcal{G}_{ab}}$ is its $\bold{g}$-vector. \end{teo*}